Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 1. The distribution of resources among nations is uneven
 2. Efficient production requires specialized/expertise with technology
 3. Products differ in quality/attributes, so imported goods may be preferred over domestic

+> ex.
+China can mass produce *labor-intensive goods* (for... reasons) like textiles and electronics, Australia can produce *land-intensive goods* such as wool and meat, Mexico has the climate to mass produce produce, and the US can produce *capital-intensive goods* such as vehicles, equipment, and machinery due to its industrialization.
+With this, each country can specialize in certain products they excel at producing and get the others from each other.

+## Comparative/Absolute Advantage

+*Open economies* (to international trade) produce more of some goods (*exports*) than others (*imports*) than they would if they were a *closed economy*.
+This is because with trade, becoming increasingly specialized in producing certain goods means that the nation has an *absolute advantage* (as it is a more efficient producer of that good than others, being specialized) and *comparative advantage* (if it can produce the product at a lower [[Basic Economic Concepts#Opportunity Cost|Opportunity Cost]] than others).